clutso/moteSamples/sodaqExplorer/readme.md

 The following Arduino project will setup your board to join a LoRa Network then read the temperature from ExpLoRer's integrated sensor and send the readings to the selected LNS.

 :warning: _**NOTE:** The following code has been adapted for educational porpouses.
-Some methods (like the once related to payload formating) has been over-simplified to be more illustrative.
+Some methods (like the ones related to payload formating) has been over-simplified to be more illustrative.
 This code is not recommended for Operative environments._

 ## Setup notes